-31. Tiled flooring
+28. Tiled flooring

 Vintage-style tiling is the perfect foil for a stunning antique dining table surrounded by mid-century style chairs.
-This room gives me all kinds of good vibes and I don’t think I would ever tire of looking at these tiles underfoot!

-32. Pale floorboards
+29. Pale floorboards

 If you love an Australian coastal surf shack vibe, you can’t go wrong with pale timber floorboards.
 The soft neutral colour perfectly goes with the beachy colour palette and stays true to the focus on texture and materiality that Australian coastal interiors tend to have.
-To freshen up your dining room floor and find a floorboard expert near you!
+To freshen up your dining room floor and find a floorboard expert near you.

-33. Retro tiled flooring
+30. Retro tiled flooring

-34. Whitewashed floorboards
+31. Whitewashed floorboards

-35. Concrete flooring
+32. Concrete flooring

 Have a contemporary living room?
 Then poured concrete will work wonderfully for your dining space.
 Whether raw, polished or coloured, concrete feels sleek and modern and has that industrial feel to it too.
 You can find an expert in concrete flooring near you, or if you already have concrete floors, have someone spruce them up with a concrete floor polish.

-36. Dining room rugs
+33. Dining room rugs

-37. Soft Scandi tones with rug
+34. Soft Scandi tones with rug

-39. Persian rug
+35. Persian rug